Windsor Castle

 Top things to do in London

-The State Apartments are located within the Upper Ward of Windsor Castle.
-These rooms run along the north side of the quadrangle within the Upper Ward.
+The State Apartments are situated along the north side of the quadrangle within Windsor Castle’s Upper Ward.
+They form the main public route through the castle’s ceremonial spaces.

 How to access the State Apartments

-• Ticketed entry: When you book a ticket for Windsor Castle, access to the State Apartments is included in the price.
-You do not need to purchase a separate ticket to view them.
+• Ticketed entry: When you book a Windsor Castle ticket, access to the State Apartments is included.

-• Closures: As Windsor Castle is a working royal palace, the entire castle or parts of it, including the State Apartments, can be closed at short notice for official events or other reasons.
-Check the official Royal Collection Trust website for the most up-to-date closure information.
+• Closures: As a working royal palace, Windsor Castle may close parts or all of the State Apartments at short notice for official events.
+Make sure you have an eye out on the Royal Collection Trust website for updates.

-• Semi-State Rooms: If you are visiting between autumn and spring, your ticket might also include access to the Semi-State Rooms.
-However, these rooms are not open when the State Apartments are closed.
+• Semi-State Rooms: Between autumn and spring (September to May), your ticket may also include access to the Semi-State Rooms.
+These rooms are closed when the State Apartments are not open (Tuesdays and Wednesdays).

 windsor castle state apartments